n0th1ng-else/typescript-types-complex-example/ARTICLE.md

   let ui: UiLib;
 }
 ```

+(we simply add a new variable into the global namespace)

 `UiLib` here describes everything our UI library exposes into the global scope.
 In our example, we have a list of
 methods that show different kinds of notifications: